actum/accessibility/docs/wcag-documents/glossary-of-terms.md

   <dt id="non-text-content">non-text content</dt>
   <dd>any content that is not a sequence of characters - for instance, images, charts, graphs, or audio/video content.</dd>

-  <dt id="programmaticaly-determined">programmaticaly determined</dt>
+  <dt id="programmatically-determined">programmatically determined</dt>
-  <dd>marked up content having semantic structure and relationships that allows various technologies to programmaticaly retrieve it and present it to users in different ways.
+  <dd>marked up content having semantic structure and relationships that allows various technologies to programmatically retrieve it and present it to users in different ways.
 For instance, putting text into the <code>&lt;h1&gt;</code> element allows the browser to create the page heading outline, CSS to apply different styles to it, and screen readers to announce the element as "heading level one".</dd>

   <dt id="screen-reader">screen reader</dt>
   <dd>an assistive technology software that renders text and image content as speech or braille output.</dd>